bryanmaina/bryanmaina/README.md

 My name is Bryan, I'm 32 years old and I live in Belgium.

 My hobbies include debugging code that should work, explaining what I do to my bewildered relatives, and occasionally remembering to blink.
-If you see me staring blankly into space, don't worry – I'm just compiling thoughts.

 # Work ? 🤝